Last Updated on January 15, 2022 by Grow with Bovees

 Is It Possible to Find a Stylish Compost Bin?

 All the countertop compost pails mentioned on this list feature an elegant design, and some can be had in an assortment of great colors.

 What Kitchen Waste Should One Put in a Countertop Compost Bin?

 To make compost, basically all you need to do is collect ‘brown’ materials such as dead leaves & corn stalks….. mix them together with green materials e.g. vegetable scraps and grass clippings and keep the mixture moist until it turns into lovely rich compost.

 There are a lot of materials that the average family in the States tends to chuck straight in the waste bin, when in actual fact they are great for making compost.

-These include; all vegetable & fruit waste, old bread, corn husks, banana peels, egg shells, coffee grounds and filters, citrus pulp, small pieces of ripped up scrap paper, paper towels, dead flowers from bouquets, clippings & leaves from healthy household plants, certain types of wax paper are also compostable.
+These include; all vegetable or fruit waste, old bread, corn husks, banana peels, egg shells, coffee grounds and filters, citrus pulp, small pieces of ripped up scrap paper, paper towels, dead flowers from bouquets, some bones, clippings & leaves from healthy household plants, certain types of wax paper are also compostable.